carmex/GemBot/README.md

 -   **Watchlist Management**: Track your stock portfolio with a personal watchlist.
 -   **⏰ Scheduled-actions**: Delivers a daily morning greeting with the latest market news.
 -   **🔒 Secure & Configurable**: Manages all API keys and secrets securely using environment variables.
+-   **🎭 RPG Mode**: Act as a Game Master or a player in a role-playing game channel.

 ## Prerequisites

--   Node.js (v16 or higher)
+-   Node.js (v18 or higher)
 -   npm or yarn
 -   A Slack workspace where you can install apps
--   Google Cloud account with a project set up
+-   A Google Cloud account with a project set up
 -   API keys for:
     -   Google Gemini
-    -   Finnhub
+    -   Finnhub (optional, for financial data)
-    -   Alpha Vantage
+    -   Alpha Vantage (optional, for financial charts)

 ## Setup